Indoor Air Quality

 While some people may think that the air outside is the only thing that can cause allergies, they would be wrong.
 Indoor air quality can also have a tremendous effect on your health.
 In fact, the U.S. Environmental Protection Agency (EPA) says we spend about 90% of our time indoors and attributes poor indoor air quality as a cause for common coughs, sneezes, and colds, which can sometimes lead to allergic or asthmatic reactions.

-In order to improve the indoor air quality of your Austin home or business, you must perform the required maintenance on your air conditioning and heating unit.
+In order to improve the indoor air quality of your Austin home, you must perform the required maintenance on your air conditioning and heating unit.
 Alamo Austin Air offers a comprehensive Preventative Maintenance package that ensures your system is at peak performance all year round.
 Learn more about our 20 point inspection for your system here.

 It is also beneficial to install an indoor air quality device such as a REME HALO® In-Duct Air Purifier.
 We also carry the latest in Phi cell technology, the Mini Split PHI System.
 This system has been proven to reduce airborne & surface bacteria, viruses, odors, mold, & VOCs within your home & has become invaluable in the post Covid era.